-We bring together an algorithmic and a non-algorithmic (neural network) approach.
+The implementational framework of the Design Machine is constituted by the architecture through which the IPs act.
+The layers of the architecture are diagrams, design genetics, and parametrics.
+We join an algorithmic approach to a non-algorithmic (neural network) one.
 On the algorithmic side, the structure of tasks and algorithms require that we maintain an inference procedure and a representation function.
 The inference procedure implemented in the activity of the IPs is abduction.
 In the process of design, each new potential design is an implicit explanation.
 These explanations are given in the form of diagrams and are applied as input on IPs, implemented as neural networks.
 On the non-algorithmic side the need for parallelism, robustness, and plasticity requires that we ensure relaxation and learning (basically through back-propagation).
-The so-called structured neural networks (Feldman et al 1988) appear to be best suited for IPs implementation.
+The so-called structured neural networks [5] seem best suited for IPs implementation.
 The interaction between the two approaches definitely reflects the complexity of the design tasks considered in our model.
 An issue of special concern is the interaction between the network and routines necessary to support design work (such as CAD tools).

-4.1 Diagrams
+4.1.
+Diagrams

-The main element of interaction which we propose, and which is central to our data structures, is the diagram.
+The main element of interaction that we propose, and which is central to our data structures, is the diagram.
 Diagrams are structured templates for the interactive control of coding strips.
-At the macro level, the diagram functions as an organizing device for different kinds of information.
+At the macro-level, the diagram functions as an organizing device for different kinds of information.
 It contains scripts of expected actions, frames of expected values with slots containing default values, and special categories called roles and performances.
-Roles contain information that modifies the information in the diagram to correspond to different viewpoints (e.g., designer vs. client vs. user).
+Roles contain information that modifies the information in the diagram to correspond to different viewpoints (e.g. designers vs. client vs. user).
 Performances contain information about how things should act, that is, information that can guide the system in simulations of reality.

-Diagrams, by definition, explain rather than represent-showing components, arrangements, and relations- and in that sense embody a viewpoint.
+Diagrams, by definition, explain rather than represent--showing components, arrangements, and relations--and in that sense embody a viewpoint.
 Different viewpoints, identifying different contexts, can thus be seen as different diagrams (i.e., showing different characteristics by explaining the object according to different "filters").
 Diagrams are descriptions structured according to a determined perspective.
 They act as implicit context identifiers and filters.
 They are both visual and verbal.
 Since diagrams are viewpoints, multiple diagrams can be generated from the same object description by filtering out dimensions of the problem that are secondary to the task at hand.
 Thus, diagrams are also projections.

 Diagrams are the main token of exchange between IPs and the designer.
 They consist of parts, attributes of parts, hierarchies of parts, degrees of similarity between parts (affinity of extensional attribute lists within a particular view) and are nested, layered, and interactive.
 They present relations among parts, (again attributes, hierarchies, degrees of similarity).
-Parametric relations (Mitchell 1987) can be described as how a change of parameter allows for the generation of new diagrams showing the influence of the chosen parameter.
-These relations are implemented in the algorithmic path of the machine as associations between 'parameters specified through functions( a generative system nmay be thought of as a collection of such functions).
+Parametric relations [6] can be described as how a change of parameter allows for the generation of new diagrams showing the influence of the chosen parameter.
+These relations are implemented in the algorithmic path of the machine as associations between parameters specified through functions (a generative system may be thought of as a collection of such functions).

 Actions on the components (parts, relations, attributes) are supported by using operations on diagrams (insertions, omissions, substitutions as well as higher level operations).
-In view of their condition as explanatory visual descriptions, diagrams can be processed as abductions.
+In view of their condition as explanatory visual descriptions, diagrams can be processes as abductions.
 In this case, inputting diagrams into IPs by acting on components leads to processes of abduction, i.e., design inferences.